mathspp/mathspp/pages/insider/past-issues/cooking-with-asyncio/default.md

 When those moments happened, I **notified*- you that I was waiting.

-That “notification” is very important, because it’s what told you I was ready to work on something else.
+That “notification” is very important, because it's what told you I was ready to work on something else.

 In async code, you do this “notification” with the keyword `await`.

-You’re saying “I’m awaiting for something outside of my control, please give me something useful to do”.
+You're saying “I'm awaiting for something outside of my control, please give me something useful to do”.

-Here’s what the functions `cook_pasta` and `heat_meatloaf` could look like:
+Here's what the functions `cook_pasta` and `heat_meatloaf` could look like:

 ```python
 import asyncio